 17th Annual Hope Walks for ALS Family Fun day

+This year, we had the honor of celebrating Mike O'Brien as our walk chair.
+Mike is a proud father of four girls as well as a veteran living with ALS.
 Mike and his wife Diane, the inspiration for OB'S ARMY, shared his powerful story, reminding us all of the importance of our mission and the impact of the support we provide.

 The event was filled with families and friends enjoying a roll or stroll through Temple Ambler’s beautiful gardens, fun activities and games for the kids, and raffles with amazing prizes.
-Our clinic staff and doctors were on site to thank everyone for their support.
-The sense of hope was evident throughout the day creating a truly unforgettable experience.

-We are so incredibly grateful to everyone who participated, donated, and volunteered.
+We are so incredibly grateful to everyone who participated, donated, sponsored and volunteered.
 Your unwavering support makes a real difference in our fight against ALS.
 Together, we can make a difference and bring hope to those affected by ALS.

 Missed this year’s walk?
 Don’t worry!
 Visit here to see photos from the day!